silencial/silencial.github.io/content/posts/mobile-robots.md

 \end{bmatrix}
 $$

-We want position error in frame B so that $x$ and $y$ error correspond to along-track and cross-track error respectively:
+We want the position error in frame B so that the $x$ and $y$ components correspond to along-track and cross-track errors, respectively:

 $$
 \begin{split}
 {}^{B}e &= {}_A^{B} R {}^{A}e \\